openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 doctype of the requested Verifiable Credential.
 It MUST be a valid doctype identifier as defined in [@ISO.18013-5].

-#### Parameters in the Claims Query {#mdocs_claims_query}

-The following are ISO mdoc specific parameters to be used in a Claims Query as defined in (#claims_query).

-`namespace`:
-: REQUIRED if the Credential Format is based on the mdoc format defined in [@ISO.18013-5]; MUST NOT be present otherwise.
-The value MUST be a string that specifies the namespace of the data element within the mdoc, e.g., `org.iso.18013.5.1`.

-`claim_name`:
-: REQUIRED if the Credential Format is based on mdoc format defined in [@ISO.18013-5]; MUST NOT be present otherwise.
-The value MUST be a string that specifies the data element identifier of the data element within the provided namespace in the mdoc, e.g., `first_name`.

 #### mdoc DCQL Query example

 An example DCQL query using the mdoc format is shown in (#more_dcql_query_examples).
 The following is a non-normative example for a VP Token in the response: